 Cloud adoption is both more complicated and simpler than most companies expect.
-While cloud providers make it easy for you to sign up to their services, their fee structures can be complicated, as can the fine print for migrating out to another cloud provider down the line.
+While cloud providers make it easy for you to sign up for their services, their fee structures can be complicated, as can the fine print for migrating to another cloud provider down the line.
 The breadth and diversity of solutions have also made it more difficult in choosing, implementing, and managing cloud.

 It takes a team

 Creating and maintaining an optimal cloud environment takes a considerable amount of skills (which have to be constantly updated) and experience.
 The cost of having, training and retraining such a team in-house is prohibitive for most companies.
 But the consequence of having a team that’s unable to cope is even higher.

 In a multi-cloud environment, errors are easy to make and tough to track.
 Documentation has to be flawless, or the resignation of a single employee could mean losing irreplaceable knowledge.
 Untracked services would also rack up costs.